Air Conditioner Repair Checklist

 - Make sure your hands and feet are free of moisture before you touch the panel or breakers.

 - Find the breaker labeled “AC” and make sure it’s in the “on” spot.
-If it’s triggered, the switch will be in the in between or “off” location.
+If it’s triggered, the switch will be in the "off" position.

 - Quickly transfer the breaker back to the “on” position.
 If it instantaneously trips again, don’t touch it and call us at 775-230-7628.
 A switch that keeps flipping could indicate your home has an electrical problem.